 - Rory in "The Doctor's Wife", though that turned out to be the Genius Loci villain screwing with Amy.
 In a different episode, the real Rory spent 2000 years as a plastic cyborg and kept his sanity throughout.
 Possibly because he wasn't really alone.
 He'd occasionally warn people not to touch the Pandorica, and it's indicated he's actually working security at the museum where the Pandorica ends up.

 - Mad Gerald from Blackadder.

-- The Twilight Zone used this in their first episode, operating from a premise of "if a guy's alone in a spaceship for a few weeks, will he go insane?"
+- The Twilight Zone (1959) used this in their first episode, "Where Is Everybody?"
+It operated from a premise of "if a guy's alone in a spaceship for a few weeks, will he go insane?"
 Something which, back at the dawn of the Space Age, they genuinely didn't know.

 - Parodied in Arrested Development.
 The patriarch of the Bluth family, while in prison, is thrown in isolation for only a few hours.
 He goes through various forms of insanity as the (short) time passes, and eventually has a religious epiphany.